Denali Highway

 Denali Highway (Alaska Route 8) is a lightly traveled, mostly gravel highway in the U.S. state of Alaska.
 It leads from Paxson on the Richardson Highway to Cantwell on the Parks Highway.
 Opened in 1957, it was the first road access to Denali National Park.
 Since 1971, primary park access has been via the Parks Highway, which incorporated a section of the Denali Highway from Cantwell to the present-day park entrance.
 The Denali Highway is 135 mi in length.

+History

+Following the construction of the Alaska Railroad in 1923, Alaska residents pushed for road access to Denali National Park in the early 1930s.
+Around the same time, a dirt road was being built between Cantwell to supply the mining settlement at Valdez Creek known then as Denali.
+Little else was achieved before the onset of World War II.

+After the end of the war, the Alaska Road Commission recommended construction of a "Paxson-McKinley Park Road," which began surveys for the project in 1947.
+Construction began in early 1950, and the road was commissioned on August 5, 1957.
+However, a private vehicle snuck through and drove the length of the highway three days prior.

 Conditions

 The highway is now little used and poorly maintained, and closed to all traffic from October to mid-May each year.
 Only the easternmost 21.3 mi and westernmost 2.6 mi are paved; whether the remainder should be paved as well is a continual source of debate.
 Washboarding and extreme dust are common, and the recommended speed limit is 30 mi/h.

 Route description

 Traveling west, the Denali Highway leaves the Richardson Highway (Alaska Route 4) at Paxson, and climbs steeply up into the foothills of the central Alaska Range.
 The first 21 mi, to Tangle Lakes, are paved.
 Along its length, the highway passes through three of the principal river drainages in Interior Alaska: the Copper River drainage, the Tanana/Yukon drainage and the Susitna drainage.
 Along the way, in good weather, there are views of the peaks and glaciers of the central Alaska Range, including Mount Hayes (13,700 ft), Mount Hess (11,940 ft) and Mount Deborah (12,688 ft).
 At MP 15, from the pullout on the south side of the road, in clear weather it is possible to see the Wrangell Mountains, the Chugach Mountains and the Alaska Range.

 The first 45 mi winds through the Amphitheater Mountains, cresting at Maclaren Summit, at 4086 ft the second highest road in Alaska.
 The road then drops down to the Maclaren River Valley with fine views north to Maclaren Glacier.
 After crossing the Maclaren River, the road winds through the geologically mysterious Crazy Notch and then along the toe of the Denali Clearwater Mountains to the Susitna River.
 After crossing the Susitna River the road extends across the glacier's outwash plains to the Nenana River, and then down the Nenana River to Cantwell on the George Parks Highway (Alaska Route 3).